Border Incident (horse): 1980/81 season

-1981/82 Season
+1981/82 season

 Starting the season as an eleven year old, Border Incident appeared five times, winning once.
 He made his seasonal debut in a ten runner handicap chase at Wincanton at the end of November.
 Carrying top weight of 12 stone 7 pounds, he failed by two lengths to overhaul Glen Berg who was receiving a considerable amount of weight.
-John Sharratt, reporting for Raceform, wrote, ‘ Border Incident was turned out looking a picture and given a peach of a ride by Francome, ran remarkably well and, bar one minor error, jumped as if he had never been off the racecourse.’ ".
+John Sharratt, reporting for Raceform, wrote, ' Border Incident was turned out looking a picture and given a peach of a ride by Francome, ran remarkably well and, bar one minor error, jumped as if he had never been off the racecourse.' ".
 The next race chosen for Border Incident was the Freshfields Holidays Handicap Chase at Sandown in February.
 Run over a distance of three miles, the field included the top class Night Nurse, and the rapidly progressing future Cheltenham Gold Cup winner, Bregawn.
 Starting the 5/1 third favourite, Border Incident began to drop out of contention a long way from the finish and was pulled up by John Francome before the final fence, the race being won by Bregawn.
 The combination failed to complete the course again on the next outing, which came in the Jim Ford Challenge Cup at Wincanton.
 After looking to be travelling easily, Border Incident dropped away quickly and was pulled up before the third last.
 Border Incident next appeared in a four runner handicap chase at Newbury in the first week of March.
 Dropping back to a distance of two miles and with Peter Scudamore in the saddle for the first time, Border Incident was not troubled to beat inferior opposition easily.
-The 1982 Cheltenham Gold cup would be the final run of Border Incident’s career.
+The 1982 Cheltenham Gold cup would be the final run of Border Incident's career.
 Starting at 33/1, he never got involved in the race and was eventually pulled up by John Francome.
 Border Incident ended his final season with a Timeform rating of 142 ?, the symbol implying that the figure was one not given with confidence.
+In his autobiography Francome said that when Border Incident was fit he was probably one of the best jumpers he rode.